 - They can be triangular Daymarks, beacons, or red cone-shaped buoy marks (nuns).

 - Each red aid carries an even number.
 This number increases as you move inland.
-Numbers on beacons are red, and numbers on nuns are white.
+The numbers on beacons are red, and the numbers on nuns are white.

 - They might be lighted or unlighted.
 If lit, they display red flashes.